Skip to main content

 Debugging & Network Blocks

-In certain cases where you repeatedly see `480` or `486` against multiple distinct numbers on a specific carrier, it is highly likely that the local network operator's spam filters have temporarily blocked your caller ID mapping.
-If you suspect this block, please pause dialing attempts for several hours or contact our support team.
+If you suspect a carrier-level block, please pause dialing attempts for several hours or contact our support team.
 We can investigate upstream carrier PCAP traces to confirm whether the rejection was user-driven or network-driven.